 Vectorworks, Inc., is a wholly owned subsidiary of European software giant the Nemetschek Group.
 A global leader in design technologies, Vectorworks has been developing computer-aided design (CAD) software for the architecture, engineering, construction, entertainment, and landscape design industries since 1985.
 The Vectorworks product line is one of the world's best-selling cross-platform CAD applications and has won many industry awards.
-The Vectorworks family of software includes Vectorworks Designer, Architect, Landmark, Spotlight, Fundamentals, and Renderworks.
+The Vectorworks family of software includes Vectorworks Designer, Architect, Landmark, Spotlight, and Fundamentals.

 Since its beginnings in the mid-1980s as Diehl Graphsoft, Inc. and later as Nemetschek Vectorworks, the company has played a formative role in the CAD industry, redefining the marketplace by setting a high standard for its products, and continually testing and refining them to surpass users' expectations.
 In the process, it has become an internationally respected leader in both CAD and Building Information Modeling (BIM) technology.
 The company created one of the first CAD programs, one of the first 3D modeling software programs, and the first cross-platform CAD application.
 Vectorworks was also one of the first to introduce BIM capabilities, before BIM became an industry buzzword.

 With the spring 2000 acquisition by Nemetschek Group of Munich, Germany, Vectorworks became the Nemetschek Group's largest U.S. subsidiary, joining the parent company's network of more than 40 branches and subsidiaries throughout Europe.
 Dr. Biplab Sarkar, the CEO of Vectorworks, has focused the company on establishing global market leadership.
 That agenda involves development of new products, entrance into new markets, and expansion into service areas once not considered as viable options.